Understanding Web Analysis

 Purpose

-Web analytics is good at evaluating the roadblocks to conversion.
+Web analytics is good at identifying the roadblocks to conversion.
 Which pages on the site have a high abandonment rate?
 Which seem to be most influential?
 Which marketing sources bring only confused visitors?
 Which pages send all your visitors to the contact page to write nasty emails?